luizbills/c2-behavior-observable-points/docs/documentation.md

 `float`

-The minimum value.
+The minimum value allowed for the *current value*.

 ### `MaxValue`

 `float`

-The maximum value.
+The maximum value allowed for the *current value*.

 ### `ChangedValue`

 `float`

-The value that really has changed in the last change. *Use it inside a trigger "On value change"*.
+The value that really has changed in the last change. **Don't use it outside a trigger "On value change"**.

 > Example: You use a action `Add` to **add 25** in the **current value** of a Observable Points called *HitPoints* (just a example).
 The **current value** of the *HitPoints* is 92 and the **maximum value** is 100.
 After the action, the **current value** will be 100 (because of the maximum limit) and in the trigger emited/fired by this change, the expression `ChangedValue` will returns 8.
 Result of 100 (new value) minus 92 (old value).